ManuelSanchezAbian2205/Reminders-Python-App/README.md

 # Reminders-Python-App
-A little project on python made by Manu with 12 years old
+A little project made by Manu with 12 years old
+Made in Python.
+Need a IDLE.